 And last but not least, pray.
 Keep those afflicted with COVID-19, as well as those who are vulnerable, and their families and caregivers in your prayers, along with scientists, healthcare workers and leaders.
 It might also help to remember these words from Exodus 14:14, “The Lord will fight for you, and you have only to keep still.”

 Jason Fisher will lead a study focusing on spiritual practices for resurrection during the season of Lent.
 According to Jason, “Lent is a time of humility and sacrifice, not for the sake of giving something up just to make life hard, but so that we can see how easily we depend on the things that God provides and how quickly we take them for granted.
 It is a season of greater dependence on God and gratitude for what God provides.
 This season gives us a chance to dwell with the brokenness of our humanity and in that our theme for the Lenten Studies will focus on Recovery & Spirituality.”

 During the Lenten Study, members “will watch videos about people going through 12 step recovery programs while practicing various Christian spiritual practices and how these practices have helped in their healing and wholeness.
 It is [Jason’s] hope that people will discover they are not alone in their brokenness, and that through trying at least one of the Christian practices regularly God might guide them to greater peace, honesty, and healing.”
 Jason has also created a daily devotional booklet for Lent with 40 days of prayers and meditation.
-You can pick up the booklet in the church office or narthex, or email Jason and he’ll send you a copy.
+You can pick up the booklet in the church office or narthex, or download it here.

 Jason is Director of Youth & Family Ministry at Good Shepherd Lutheran Church and serves as Deacon, calling to Word & Service Ministry.
 He focuses on teaching and connecting people to opportunities to lead the community in Jesus’ name.